IamInsane0xd/simple-interpreter/README.md

 ## About

-another interpreter project i started to get more familiar with golang.<br>
+another interpreter project I started to get more familiar with golang.<br>
-i dont know if i'll finish it but i hope i will.
+I don't know if I'll finish it, but I hope I will.

 ## To build and run: